movestore/change_track_id/README.md

 `Select attribute that will define the track Id`: displays the names of the selected track IDs. "n" displays the number of tracks that will be created.

+`Apply selected attribute`: click to apply the selected attribute to redefine the track IDs.

 `Store settings`: click to store the current settings of the app for future workflow runs

 ### Most common errors